TasfiaZahin/TasfiaZahin.github.io/_pages/about.md

 Research Interests
 ======
-My research interest lies in the field of Computational Biology.
-More sepcifically, my work focuses on assembly of circular RNAs from short/long RNA-seq data.
+My research focuses on Computational Biology.
+More sepcifically, I work with both short- and long-read RNA-seq data to improve the accuracy and resolution of circular RNA assembly.

 News
 ======